 The UK will leave the European Atomic Energy Community (Euratom) and will no longer be:

 - a member of the Euratom Research and Training programme

 - a member of Fusion for Energy

-Euratom Research & Training (R&T) programme
+Euratom Research and Training programme

 International Thermonuclear Experimental Reactor (ITER)

-- contracts of UK nationals employed by ITER will remain valid until their agreed contract end date
+- UK nationals employed by ITER

 Joint European Torus (JET)